 - Local keywords such as “new build homes near me” or “houses for sale in Birmingham” get 301K and 21.2K searches per month on average.

-- Question-based keywords such as “how much is my house worth” has an average search volume of 27.1K per month.
-By targeting these question-based keywords with informational content, you increase the visitors time on site.
+- Question-based keywords such as “how much is my house worth” have an average search volume of 27.1K per month.
+By targeting these question-based keywords with informational content, you increase the visitor’s time on site.

 |Popular Real Estate Keywords for Rightmove & Zoopla (Generics)|